singlecomm/angular-sc-select/README.md

 `sourceArray` can also be a function which returns a promise. `searchText` and `page` are variables available to the function expression as the search value and current page of the select results.

-### placeholder
-A placeholder value that will display if no value is assigned to the `ng-model` value.

-### page-limit
-The total number of items that will be shown on each set of results.
-If omitted pagination will be hidden.

-### total-items
-The total number of search results.

-### multiple
-Set to `true` to enable multiple items to be selected.

-### search-enabled
-Set to `false` to hide the search box.

-### refresh-delay
-The delay in ms between finishing typing and the select values being queries from the server.
-Default `200`.

-### loading-delay
-How long to wait until displaying the loading indicator.
-If items are loaded before this delay occurs then the loading indicator will never be shown.
-Default `0`.

 ### group-by
 This has 2 possible types that can be passed to it:
 * A string value that indicates the field to group by e.g. `group-by="name"` will group by the items `name` field